 The flavor of this tea is like peaches or chestnut.
 It is the tea boomed in Taiwan back in 1980's.

 Dong Ding Oolong is one of the very popular teas in our line-ups.
-Our standard Dong Ding Oolong is produced following modern style and it is different from the Dong Ding Oolong that is traditionally produced.
+Our standard Dong Ding Oolong is produced following modern style, and it is different from Deep Fermented Dong Ding Oolong.
+This is a very rare Taiwanese Oolong tea.

 Nowadays, Dong Ding oolong is produced with lighter fermentation and therefore, tea remained green and it gives flowery and refreshing flavor.
 In fact, the same processing technique is applied for almost all type of oolong teas in Taiwan.
 Tea from different mountains such as Ali Shan, Li Shan and Da Yu Lin undergoes very similar process.
 Under the circumstances, it is hard to recognize the identity of respective oolong tea.
 It also creates the trend that customer keeps chasing after the tea produced from higher altitude.
 As Dong Ding Mountain is not a high mountain, people tend to associate Dong Ding oolong as an entry tea of Taiwan oolong.
 Customer who has already tried the oolong tea produced from very high mountain tends to lose their interest in tea from lower altitude.
 They often think there is nothing more to look for.

 We wish to introduce tea that is made with different processing technique.
 With this practice, tea gives different characteristic in addition to the quality reflected from respective mountain.